Measuring Name Concentrations through Deep Learning: Performance Evaluation of the NN Approach

 We calculate the GA at a confidence level of $q=99.9\%$ over a time horizon of $T=1$ year.
 We compute the NN GA and the analytic approximation GA in both the actuarial CreditRisk$^+$ model and the MtM approach and calculate the percentage error with respect to the exact GA obtained by MC simulations with IS.\\

-The GAs for the described MDB portfolios are reported in Tables~\ref{tbl_mdb_gas_045} and \ref{tbl_mdb_gas_01}.
-Our results for the percentage error between the NN GA and the exact MC GA show that the NN approach is highly accurate for both the actuarial CreditRisk$^+$ model and the MtM approach.
+The GAs for the described MDB portfolios are reported in Tables~\ref{tbl_mdb_gas_045} and~\ref{tbl_mdb_gas_01}.
+Our results for the percentage error between the NN GA and the exact MC GA show that the NN approach is highly accurate for both the actuarial CreditRisk$^+$ model and the MtM CreditMetrics approach.
 Comparing the results to the percentage error of the approximate GAs documents that our NN GA clearly outperforms the respective analytical approximations.
-For the CreditRisk$^+$ model the percentage error for the approximate GA is up to 75 times higher than the one for the NN GA for the case $\ELGD=45\%$ and even more for $\ELGD=10\%$.
-The approximate GA for the MtM setting is more accurate in general but still performs worse than the NN GA with a percentage error of up to 14 times higher than the one for the NN GA.
+For the CreditRisk$^+$ model, the mean absolute percentage error is 119 for the approximate GA and only 13 for the NN GA in the case of $\ELGD=45\%$.
+The difference between the percentage errors is even greater (322 compared to 25) in the case of $\ELGD=10\%$.
+For individual portfolios, the accuracy of the GA calculation improves by a factor of up to 75 for the NN GA compared to the approximate GA for the case $\ELGD=45\%$ and even more (up to a factor of 146) for $\ELGD=10\%$.
+While the approximate GA is generally more accurate in the MtM setting with an average percentage error of 21, the NN GA still has a much lower mean absolute percentage error of only 12 in the MtM case for $\ELGD=45\%$ (and 36 compared to 18 in the case of $\ELGD=10\%$).
+For individual portfolios, the NN GA improves accuracy by a factor of up to 7 compared to the approximate GA in the MtM setting.

 The NN GA is also highly accurate for the two very small portfolios in the sample which have less than 10 obligors.
 This is particularly remarkable since the NN was only trained on portfolios with at least 10 borrowers.